 As contemporary degrading or invisible urban palimpsests, they offer several levels of engagement: uncanny bygone landscapes both real and imagined, self-selecting experiences that also include factual historical presences anchored in surreal soundtracks.
 Apparitions are visual, sonic and metaphysical, their role as artworks is also to preserve and share social memory and lost heritage as simulacra during rapid gentrification.

-Due to processor power limitations in current smartphones (technology is the medium my work is experienced through), the visual appearance is still not fully realised and has to be reduced many times to fit within a limited polygon count.
-This affects my imagined version, and now I see it will be possible to attain the ideal hyperreal reconstruction of a demolished place and to quote Baudrillard again ‘it has no relation to any reality whatsoever: it is its own pure simulacrum‘
+Due to processor power limitations in current smartphones (technology is the medium my work is experienced through), the visual appearance is still not fully realised and has to be reduced many times to fit within a limited resolution calculated from the number of polygons in each model.

 Apparitions launched on 1st September 2018 coinciding with a local arts festival called Coastal Currents which is a mixture of traditional artists and others exploring changes in a seaside town facing gentrification.
 The launch was in The Alley (Rock Alley) in Hastings Town Centre: the Victorian commercial and civic centre of the town, with some earlier buildings (many listed) especially around the ‘Trinity Triangle’ part of the old ‘America Ground’).

 This is very close to the original site of the Memorial Clocktower.
 On Saturday 01.09.18 over 100 persons came and explored the app on our iPads and were invited to download onto their own devices.
 I also presented a talk in a bookshop and the main launch of Apparitions’ showcase event was held in Hastings Museum on 22.09.18 (who hold related objects in their collection).